makos/ppcurses/design_draft.md

 * `Point Size()`
 ---
 ### `class Statusbar : public Window`
+Note: maybe this shouldn't inherit from Window? `AddControl` is inherited but it allows for adding of every control; override maybe?
 This pseudo-window spans the whole screen horizontally but is only 1 row high.
 It can contain only plain text Labels.
 By default rendered with A_REVERSE attribute on (which reverses colors).